wjdz99/aom/README.md

 The above make command will only download and verify the test data.

+### Adding a new test data file

+First, add the new test data file to the `aom-test-data` bucket of the `aomedia-testing` project on Google Cloud Platform.
+You may need to ask someone with the necessary access permissions to do this for you.

+Once the new test data file has been added to `aom-test-data`, create a CL to add the name of the new test data file to test/test_data_util.cmake and add the SHA1 checksum of the new test data file to test/test-data.sha1.
+(The SHA1 checksum of a file can be calculated by running the `sha1sum` command on the file.)

 ### Additional test data

 The test data mentioned above is strictly intended for unit testing.